egenerse/master-thesis/content/introduction.typ

 Apollon has several technical and usability problems that affect both students and developers.
 The tool still uses outdated React class components, Redux, and Saga for state and side-effect management, which makes the code hard to read, debug, and extend.
 Developers face difficulties when adding new features or fixing bugs because of the tightly coupled and complex architecture, slowing progress and introducing further errors.

 The rendering logic is another major issue.
 For example, attempting to add elements such as a package lead to infinite render loops in development environment and freezes the application.
-These bugs create an unreliable experience, especially in the standalone web app, causing frustration for users.
+These bugs create an unreliable experience, causing frustration for developers.

 The situation worsens on mobile devices.
 The app does not support drag-and-drop interactions, in order to create new element user clicks the plus button and it is randomly put in the canvas.
 Afterwards user needs to click  left bottom icon for moving the element like it is shown in @componentDiagramiOS.
 Moving and Resizing elements are not very flexible.
 #figure(